 Classic Roman Pastas

 There's all sorts of good pasta in Rome but five are classically Roman — Carbonara, Cacio e Pepe, Gricia, Amatriciana, and Pajata (see below) — and you should totally try each one at least once.
+Your trip won’t be complete since pasta is one of the must-dos for when you are looking for what to eat in Rome.
+Find pastas from some of your classic favorites, but also search for some of the best pasta in Rome, as well.

 From encouraging you to make it before you travel to eating it at Forno Roscioli, we clearly have a thing for the salty, crispy bread that is pizza bianca